cnescatlab/cnes-pylint-extension/README.md

 - Version 2.0 - compatible pylint 1.6
 - Version 3.0 - compatible pylint 1.7.4 and 1.9.1
 - Version 4.0 - compatible pylint 2.1.1

+To use these checkers:

+- Add the 'checkers/' subdirectory to your PYTHONPATH
+- Add the line "load-plugins=cnes_checker" to the [MASTER] section of your .pylintrc or add "--load-plugins=cnes_checker" to your command line in order to activate them